42 Aircraft Propellers

 (30)

 In practice, the effect of wake swirl on propeller performance is minimal, perhaps reducing the overall propulsive efficiency by 1% to 2%.
 However, for large propellers driven by engines delivering large amounts of torque, the effects may be as high as 5%.
-Coaxial counter-rotating propellers, ducted propellers, and swirl recovery vanes are methods that have been used to reduce wake swirl so as to improve propulsive efficiency.
+Coaxial counter-rotating propellers, ducted propellers, and swirl recovery vanes have been used to reduce wake swirl and improve the net propulsive efficiency.

 (31)